EthanFalcao/Defi_Options_Implied_Volatility/README.md

 ### Usage

 - **Calculation & Visualization**: After running the app, use the interactive interface to input parameters and generate the implied volatility surface.
-- **GIF Preview**: The application demonstration GIF is included above as a quick visual guide.
-Place the `test.gif` file in the repository root folder.